gzudgwang/Diagnosis/README.md

 # Theoretical Proof of Asynchronous Diagnosis
-The proof detail of Theorem 1.
+Proof of Theorem 1 and Proposition 1.